Create an Airwallex account today

 Frequently asked questions (FAQs)

-Does Shopify support PayNow in Singapore?
+Does Shopify Payments support PayNow in Singapore?

 Does Shopify charge transaction fees in Singapore?

-What is the cheapest payment gateway for Shopify in Singapore?
+What's the cheapest payment gateway for Shopify in Singapore?

-It depends on the order.
-For domestic SGD card sales, HitPay's published rate of 2.8% + S$0.50 is the lowest in this list,¹⁰ followed by Shopify Payments at 3.2% + S$0.50 on the Basic plan.⁵ For PayNow, HitPay (0.65% + S$0.30 above S$100¹⁰) and Airwallex (0.9%) are the cheapest.
-Always factor in Shopify's third-party transaction fee when comparing — it can add 0.2%–2% on top of any non-Shopify Payments gateway.
+It depends on the type of order.
+For domestic SGD card sales, HitPay's published rate of 2.8% + S$0.50 is the lowest on this list,⁴ followed by Shopify Payments at 3.2% + S$0.50 on Basic and 2.9% + S$0.50 on Plus.¹ For PayNow, HitPay charges 0.65% + S$0.30 on transactions of S$100 or more.⁴ Always add Shopify's third-party transaction fee when comparing — it adds 0.2% to 2% on top of any non-Shopify Payments gateway.¹

 Can I use two payment gateways on Shopify at the same time?